 Already in ancient times, in the famous correspondence between Origen and Africanus, we find a discussion about the status of the Story of Susanna.
 Their debate focused on whether it was an “authentic” or a “forged” story.
 Scholars have never considered it a historical story and have taken different directions regarding its genre.
-Some have characterized it as a folktale with universal elements such as the wise youth serving as a judge, a common motif that appears in One Thousand and One Nights and in other cultures.
+Some have characterized it as a folktale with universal elements such as the wise youth serving as a judge, a common motif that appears in One Thousand and One Nights and other cultures.
 Focusing on the similarities with Daniel 3:6, others have considered Susanna a wisdom tale or martyr legend.
-Others have described it as a homiletical interpretation and identified the two elders with Ahab son of Kolaiah and Zedekiah son of Maaseiah (Jeremiah 29 21-23).
-Lawrence Wills has noted that the classification of the story as a homily is particular to the recension in the OG.
+Others have described it as a homiletical interpretation and identified the two elders as Ahab son of Kolaiah and Zedekiah son of Maaseiah (Jeremiah 29 21-23).
+Lawrence Wills has noted that the classification of the story as a homily is particular to the OG version.
 In this article, Segal, in agreement with Wills regarding the OG, asserts that the original story of Susanna was constructed in the form of a homily.
 Contrary to these characterizations of the story, I will suggest a different classification of the story of Susanna.

+2.1 Court Contest and Court Conflict Stories

-It is customary to classify the stories of Daniel as belonging to two different genres: Daniel 2, 4, and 5 are competition stories while chapters 3 and 6 are conflict stories.
+It is customary to classify the stories of Daniel as belonging to two different genres: Daniel 2, 4, and 5 are accounts of “court contests” while chapters 3 and 6 are accounts of “court conflict.”
 As early as 1973, Humphreys proposed these classifications and they have since been adopted by other scholars.
-He argued that the ‘competition stories’ present the wisdom of Daniel as surpassing the wisdom of the Babylonian wise men.
-While they fail to solve the king's dreams, Daniel possesses divine wisdom and with it, he is able to interpret the king's dreams (Daniel 2, 4) and the mysterious inscription (Daniel 5).
-The conflict stories highlight the struggle of the Jews living in a Diaspora setting.
-This tension is expressed, for example, in Nebuchadnezzar's demand to worship the golden image he erected (Daniel 3--) or in Darius' decree that prohibited the Jews from requesting anything from any man or god (Daniel 6--).
+He argued that the court contest narratives present the wisdom of Daniel as surpassing the wisdom of the Babylonian wise men.
+While they fail to solve the king's dreams, Daniel possesses divine wisdom and with it, he can interpret the king's dreams (Dan.
+2, 4) and the mysterious inscription (Dan.
+5).
+The court conflict narratives highlight the struggle of the Jews living in a Diaspora setting.
+This tension is expressed, for example, in Nebuchadnezzar's demand to worship the golden image he erected (Dan.
+3--:7 ) or in Darius' decree that prohibited the Jews from requesting anything from any man or god (Dan.
+6: 8-10--).